Skatteetaten/mva-meldingen/docs/english/api/index.md

 ### Create Instance

 An instance is an object in altinn that follows the process and the data model defined by the application.
-Skatteetaten has a VAT-Return-Filing application which has a process with currently one step for filing.
+Skatteetaten has a VAT-Return-Submission application which has a process with currently one step for submitting.
 The step is a combination of upload and confirm the VAT return.

 In addition to being an object, an instance has a data object defined by a data model in the app.